JamesSkemp/words/content/post/itunes-playlists-to-xml-parsing-categories-with-linq.md

 +++
-title = "iTunes Playlists to Xml: Parsing categories with LINQ" summary = "LINQ to parse the XML export from iTunes Playlists to Xml for musical genres/categories." draft = false comments = true date = "2010-10-20T08:35:00-05:00"
+title = "iTunes Playlists to Xml: Parsing categories with LINQ" description = "LINQ to parse the XML export from iTunes Playlists to Xml for musical genres/categories." draft = false comments = true date = "2010-10-20T08:35:00-05:00"